Doug Klein, SIOR, CCIM

 South King County Review

-There are only 15 user type buildings over 10,000 sq ft available for sale in South King County, including South Seattle.
-This is a decrease from 21 in July of 2017.
+There are 21 user type buildings over 10,000 sq ft available for sale in South King County, including South Seattle.
+This is a significant increase from Q2 2018 when there were only 15.
 Prices vary widely given the construction type and availability of yard area.
-South Seattle buildings demand a higher price per square foot than more southerly locations, averaging $178 per sq ft, which is up from $155 in March 2016, but buildings vary widely in terms of quality and yard and dock door availability.
-The most recent close-in user sale was the Simco Building in Tukwila for $176.09 PSF.
+South Seattle buildings demand a higher price per square foot than more southerly locations, averaging $199 per sq ft, which is up from $155 in March 2016, but buildings vary widely in terms of quality and yard and dock door availability.
+The most recent close-in user sale was 5979 4th Ave S for $248.38 PSF.

 Business Parks - South King County